 After Sanchez and Posey at the top, a short middle tier defined by Lucroy, Perez, Grandal, Gattis, Realmuto, and Contreras offers a bit of upside, but none are coming at a discount in drafts.
 The bottom tier is mostly unappealing, but the mostly-undrafted tier offers some interesting names to watch, including d'Arnaud, Mesoraco, and Gomes, all looking to make bouncebacks from injury-plagued '16 seasons.

-Tip #1: Where do player values come from?
+Tip #1: Know where player values come from

 Tip #2: Set your Hit/Pitch split